May 22, 2019

 New York City's Administration for Children’s Services (ACS) criminalizes mothers with child protective histories even when such histories are not indicative of neglect.
 Mothers who are flagged as “risks” include those who: give birth in foster care; have children in foster care; ask ACS for help; are formerly incarcerated; have mental health diagnoses or disabilities; and live with addiction.
 Vulnerable to an unforgiving system, many of these parents will lose their children to ACS shortly after delivery.

 This happened to Mary*, one of the thousands of mothers we represent each year in Bronx Family Court.
 In 2016, ACS became involved in her life due to allegations of intimate partner violence.
 ACS asked Mary to sign over custody of her son to his grandmother because she did not have housing.
-She ultimately agreed, believing she would be able to take him back once she found suitable housing.
-He has yet to return home.
+(This child has since been returned to Mary.)
 In July 2018 she gave birth to a new baby, Liam.* She had an apartment and was ready to be a mother.
 After she gave birth, a hospital social worker came to speak with her.
 Mary cooperated, believing her responses were confidential and being used to help her.
 She told the worker that she had been diagnosed with postpartum depression in 2016 and depression in 2017.
 Based on this history alone, the social worker reported her for suspected neglect.
 ACS removed Liam and placed him with strangers.
 Mary went to court to fight for her son.
 Two weeks later he came home, but her case is still pending.

 Mary’s motherhood is now under judicial review.
 As with bail, the decision to return your child is supposedly based on a safety determination, and what follows is a separate inquiry as to whether you actually committed the charges.
 And as in the criminal legal system, mothers in Family Court also wait months for their trials to adjudicate guilt.
 While waiting, they share custody of their children with the government.
 In the case of Mary, Liam is temporarily released to her under strict conditions that she comply with invasive surveillance programs, such as monitoring by individuals in her home for 12 hours a day and home visits by caseworkers, who report to the Court.
 If she is perceived to make any mistakes, these missteps could constitute grounds for another removal and even new charges.